 The New Zealand All Blacks rugby team arrived for their controversial tour of South Africa on Friday (25 June).

-The New Zealand All Blacks rugby team arrived for their controversial tour of South Africa on Friday (25 June).
+Background: The New Zealand All Blacks rugby team arrived for their controversial tour of South Africa on Friday (25 June).
 Before leaving New Zealand the team was subjected to a constant barrage of jeering from anti-apartheid protesters.

 SYNOPSIS: The All Blacks arrived in Johannesburg after a marathon journey which took them through parts of Asia, Europe and Africa.
 The round-about route from New Zealand was made necessary by the refusal of Australian workers to handle the aircraft carrying the team.
 Hundreds of cheering rugby fans greeted them on their arrival at Jan Smuts airport.